 In this paper, we put forward an arbitrary phase shifts (APS) to measure the monochromatic optical transmission matrix (MOTM) of scattering media with an easy-to-build setup, and efficient computational process.
 It also has a pivotal role in eliminating the requirements of the modulation depth of spatial light modulator together with the advantage of unrestricted implementation regardless of memory effect.
-Furthermore, we introduce the simulation system and establish serial optical transmission matrix (SOTM) and parallel permitted for academic research only.
-Personal use is also permitted, but resublication reduction requires light permission.
-See wavefront shaping in different distances between scattering media and detector, i.e. achromatic 3D focusing and imaging through scattering media, as well as showing achromatic 3D focusing and imaging results of the targets beyond memory effect.
+Furthermore, we introduce the simulation system and establish serial optical transmission matrix (SOTM) and parallel optical transmission (POTM) for achromatic focusing through scattering media by wavefront shaping in different distances between scattering media and detector, i.e., achromatic 3D focusing and imaging through scattering media, as well as showing achromatic 3D focusing and imaging results of the targets beyond memory effect.
 The results shed new light on extending the source to broadband and achieving multiwavelength achromatic focusing and imaging using scattering elements.

-2. Principle of obtaining SOTM, POTM and achromatic focusing
+2. Principle of Obtaining SOTM, POTM and Achromatic Focusing

-2.1.
-Acquisition of MOTM by APS method
+2.1 Acquisition of MOTM by APS Method

 Inspired by full-field interferometric method to measure the TM proposed by Popoff [33], we actually measured MOTM with APS based on it.
-When an optimal wavefront is found and impinged upon, a desired optical field can be obtained after the turbid media, and light focusing and imaging through turbid medium at any position of the output can be obtained [34, 35].
+When an optimal wavefront is found and impinged upon, a desired optical field can be obtained after the turbid media, and light focusing and imaging through turbid medium at any position of the output can be obtained [34], [35].